 Located just steps away from where the Battle of Matewan occurred sits the Historic Matewan House Bed and Breakfast, a comfortable inn waiting for you.
 The bed and breakfast features rooms like “almost heaven” and “mountain room,” paying homage to the beautiful backdrop of the surrounding area.
 The Blue Goose Inn is located in a renovated historic building built in 1911.
 Located next to the Devil Anse Trail System, you’ll be able to hit the exciting trails in a matter of minutes.

 Looking for a wild ride?
 Then you must visit this place

-Grab some friends and try something new when you visit Hatfield and McCoy Airboat Tours in Matewan.
-On your tour you will fly by sites of hi…Read More
+Grab some friends and try something new when you visit Hatfield-McCoy Airboat Tours in Matewan.
+On your tour you will fly by sites of histor…Read More

 Discover one of the world’s largest off-roading trail systems

 If you want the best off-road terrain, the Mountain State’s rolling hills harbor one of the nation’s largest trail systems.
-The Hatf…Read More
+The Hatfie…Read More

 There’s a new way to explore America’s best-known family feud.
-We’re talking, of course, about the Hatfields and the McCo…Read More
+We’re talking, of course, about the Hatfields and the McCoys.
+Randolph…Read More